Deligne's conjecture for automorphic motives over CM-fields: Periods for unitary groups and the Ichino-Ikeda-Neal Harris conjecture

-It follows from Hypothesis \ref{regw} and \cite{H14}, Lem.\ 4.7, that $\HC'(q)$ is the Harish-Chandra parameter for a unique discrete series representation $\pi_{\HC'(q)}$ of $H'_{\infty}$.
-Indeed, Hypothesis \ref{regw} is the version of Hypothesis 4.6 of \cite{H14}, where the condition is imposed only at the place $v_0$ where the local unitary group is indefinite.
-Observe that there is no need for a regularity condition at the definite places: for $v \neq v_0$ the parameter $A'(q)_v$ is automatically the Harish-Chandra parameter of an irreducible representation.
+For $v \neq v_0$, $\HC'(q)_v = (\HC_{v,1} - \tfrac{1}{2} > \dots > \HC_{v,n-1} - \tfrac{1}{2})$.\\\\ Since $\lambda_{v_0}$ is regular, \cite{H14}, Lem.\ 4.7, shows that $\HC'(q)$ is the Harish-Chandra parameter for a unique discrete series representation $\pi_{\HC'(q)}$ of $H'_{\infty}$.
+Indeed, the regularity of $\lambda_{v_0}$ is the version of Hyp.\ 4.6 of \cite{H14}, where the condition is imposed only at the place $v_0$ where the local unitary group is indefinite.
+Observe that there is no need for a regularity condition at the definite places: For $v \neq v_0$ the parameter $A'(q)_v$ is automatically the Harish-Chandra parameter of an irreducible representation.
 We can thus adapt Thm.\ 4.12 of \cite{H14} to the notation of the present paper: